Post four of seven, in section About Practice

 Leaving room for unexpected things to happen allows you to see change and uncertainty as an opportunity rather than a threat.

-If you can be clear about what matters to you in life and open-minded about how that it is going to unfold, this allows you to dance with life and the Universe.
+If you can be clear about what matters to you in life and open-minded about how that is going to unfold, this allows you to dance with life and the Universe.

-6 – Remember to appreciate and celebrate
+6. Remember to appreciate and celebrate

 If you don’t make time to stop and appreciate yourself and all the hard work you have already done, then life becomes an endless slog.